RedPenguin101/modelling-framework/devdiary.md

   * number of evaluations per period
   * Unused rows
 * flag optimizations: when you've calculated the flags, you can store them in a set, then if an expression depends on the flag you can just look it up and avoid evaluating if the flag isn't true
+* Circularity helpers, but only when it comes up
+* Table/array optimization?

 ## 21st May 2022